 Indicator

-Access to fair and equal justice (civil and criminal)
+Confidence in access to fair and equal justice (criminal)

 Definition

-Proportion of the population by level of confidence that the civil and criminal justice systems are fair and accessible to all people.
+Proportion of the population by level of confidence that the criminal justice system is fair and accessible to all people.

 Measurement